-When to send save the dates
+When to send save the dates?

-How to word save the dates
+When to send save the dates for destination wedding?

 “Passport to Romance” by Paperless Post